Normal Climate Patterns

 - On a Windows computer, press Alt and Printscreen at the same time; this will save an image of the screen in the computer's clipboard.
 Place the image in a presentation document by choosing Edit > Paste.

 - On a Macintosh, press shift-command-4 (command key=apple key) and drag a box over the area of the map you want to capture.
-This will produce a file named Picture1.png on your desktop.
+This will produce a .png file on your desktop.
 Use Insert > Picture > From File to place the image into your presentation document.